140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Interstitial Lung Disease (ILD): cases reported; monitor patients for pulmonary symptoms of ILD; interrupt IMBRUVICA and manage ILD if symptoms develop; if symptoms persist, consider risk/benefit of IMBRUVICA treatment and follow dose modification guidelines.

-Cardiac arrhythmia: atrial fibrillation/flutter and ventricular tachyarrhythmia reported.
-Atrial fibrillation/flutter reported particularly in patients with cardiac risk factors/hypertension/acute infections/previous history of atrial fibrillation; Periodic clinical monitoring; consider ECG if arrhythmic symptoms or new onset dyspnoea, dizziness or fainting develop; if signs/symptoms of ventricular tachyarrhythmia develop, temporarily discontinue IMBRUVICA and carry out thorough clinical benefit/risk assessment before considering restarting; consider alternative to IMBRUVICA when pre-existing atrial fibrillation requiring anticoagulant therapy or high risk of thromboembolic disease; where no suitable alternatives to IMBRUVICA, consider tightly controlled treatment with anticoagulants.
+Cardiac arrhythmia and cardiac failure: atrial fibrillation/flutter, ventricular tachyarrhythmia and cardiac failure reported.
+Atrial fibrillation/flutter reported particularly in patients with cardiac risk factors/hypertension/acute infections/previous history of atrial fibrillation; Monitor all patients clinically for cardiac manifestations, including cardiac arrhythmia and cardiac failure; consider ECG if arrhythmic symptoms or new onset dyspnoea, dizziness or fainting develop; if signs/symptoms of ventricular tachyarrhythmia develop, temporarily discontinue IMBRUVICA and carry out thorough clinical benefit/risk assessment before considering restarting; consider alternative to IMBRUVICA when pre-existing atrial fibrillation requiring anticoagulant therapy or high risk of thromboembolic disease; where no suitable alternatives to IMBRUVICA, consider tightly controlled treatment with anticoagulants.
+Cerebrovascular accidents: cases reported, including fatalities; monitor regularly.

 Tumour lysis syndrome: cases reported.
 Monitor at risk patients closely, take precautions.